Dennisp7/Intro-Java-Course/README.md

 # Intro-Java-Course: Hello World
-This repo contains the combined work from an introduction to Java course, parts 1 & 2.
+This repo contains the combined work from parts 1 & 2 of the "Introduction to Java" course I took as an undergrad.
 My first lines of code were written in these projects!
+I am still building on the foundational knowledge I learned here.

 ## Acknowledgements